gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 Furthermore, the user can choose to either use consecutive pose pairs (non-overlapping) or all posible pairs (overlapping).

+## Sorting Settings

+- `voxel_size` (float): Moving Least Squares (MLS) setting.
+Instead of querying the raw input points, a voxel grid is created and the centroids of the occupied voxels are used for nearest neighbor searches.
+This setting specifies the size of the voxel grid for downsampling.
+Default value is 0.05 meters.
+- `movement_threshold` (float): Moving Least Squares (MLS) setting.
+This threshold defines the maximum allowed movement of points between two iterations of the MLS algorithm.
+If all points move less than this threshold, the MLS algorithm terminates.
+Default value is 0.005 meters.
+- `k_nearest` (int): Number of nearest voxels to consider during Moving Least Squares (MLS) smoothing.
+Default value is 4.

 ## Report Settings

 ### Visualization Settings